yochannah/carpentries.org/_posts/2020/04/2020-04-01-maintainers-git-skills.md

 ## Conclusion

-There are so many small details about being a maintainer people don't realize until they've accepted the role.
+There are so many small details about being a maintainer people do not realize until they've accepted the role.
 But treat it as a great learning opportunity!
 If you've done instructor training, the core Git concepts are there, practice will lead to mastery.
 What better way to practice than working on a massive open-source project with 100s of contributors?